tigerfarm/work/book/Frontline/README.md

 I had used "Email" and "Roles".
 That Okta configuration mistake caused an 70252 error on my Frontline app.
 Once changed to lowercase, all was good.

+Note, 70002 is for an Okta user not set with the "Agent" value.

 + Eventually,
 ++ Copy values from Okta